e-c-k-e-r/vall-e/docs/models_v2.md

 	* however, it seems this is a detriment to the model, I imagine because the model could rely on how something sounds earlier on, even if there shouldn't be a direct causal relationship
 	* this could be something that might need to be trained from the very beginning rather than early on, but training existing models does not seem to fare well
 		* `nemo-smaller-llama-8` seemed to have degraded far more than `nemo-larger-llama-8` did.
 I suppose the head count / size might matter.
+	* this could also have been caused by a regression in the code due to dumb Python aliasing behaviors

 ## Benefits and Caveats